WWanderer/afclone/info.md

 # questions
-how to use translation keys in templates? how to create a form? how to handle session, need to create an application with an how to handle patch of part of a form eg _id, context should patch _id, form
+how to use translation keys in templates? how to handle session, need to create an application with an how to handle errors? send some back to client? log everything?

 # useful links
 [https://www.howtogeek.com/devops/how-to-run-mongodb-in-a-docker-container/]